 Last update: 03.22.2019

-ExpressVPN is a bit like a Mercedes sedan – fast, secure, and somewhat expensive.
-Probably the best tool on the market with great speed, security, performance, and support—if you can afford it.
+ExpressVPN is probably the best tool on the market with great speed, security, performance, and support—if you can afford it.
 Read our ExpressVPN review to learn more!

-ExpressVPN has long been one of the frontrunners on the VPN market.
-This one is very legit: it offers strong security, has good performance, is easy to use and provides great customer support to ensure that remains the case.
+ExpressVPN has long been one of the front runners on the VPN market.
+This one is pretty legit: it offers strong security, has good performance, is easy to use and provides great customer support to ensure that users remain happy with the service.